EnviroDIY/ModularSensors/README.md

 # ModularSensors

 A "library" of sensors to give all sensors and variables a common interface of functions and returns and to make it very easy to iterate through and log data from many sensors and variables.
-This library was written primarily for the [EnviroDIY Mayfly](https://envirodiy.org/mayfly/) but should be applicable to other Arduino based boards as well.
-To use the full functionality of this library, you do need an AVR board with a "large" amount of RAM (in Arduino terms).
-The processor on an Arduino UNO or similar board is unlikely to be able to handle all of the logger functionality, though it will be able to access individual sensors.
-An Arduino Mega, Sodaq Mbili, or other similar boards should be able to use the full library.
-To date, however, the EnviroyDIY Mayfly is the only board that has been tested.
+This library was written primarily for the [EnviroDIY Mayfly](https://envirodiy.org/mayfly/) but should be applicable to a variety of other Arduino-based boards as well.

 Each sensor is implemented as a subclass of the "Sensor" class contained in "SensorBase.h".
 Each variable is separately implemented as a subclass of the "Variable" class contained in "VariableBase.h".
 The variables are tied to the sensor using an "[Observer](https://en.wikipedia.org/wiki/Observer_pattern)" software pattern.